kermitt2/delft/Readme.md

 > python3 nerTagger.py --dataset-type conll2003 --use-ELMo --file-in data/test/test.ner.en.txt tag

+For English NER tagging, the default static embeddings is Glove (`glove-840B`).
+Other static embeddings can be specified with the parameter `--embedding`, for instance:

+> python3 nerTagger.py --dataset-type conll2003 --embedding word2vec train_eval

 ##### Ontonotes 5.0 CONLL 2012

 DeLFT comes with pre-trained models with the [Ontonotes 5.0 CoNLL-2012 NER dataset](http://cemantix.org/data/ontonotes.html).
 As dataset-type identifier, use `conll2012`.
 All the options valid for CoNLL-2003 NER dataset are usable for this dataset.
+Default static embeddings for Ontonotes are `fasttext-crawl`, which can be changed with parameter `--embedding`.

 With the default BidLSTM-CRF architecture, FastText embeddings and without any parameter tuning, f1 score is __86.65__ averaged over these 10 trainings, with best run at  __87.01__ (provided model) when trained with the train set strictly.